nus-cs2113-AY2021S1/tp/docs/team/muthu.md

 # I MUTHUKUMAR - Project Portfolio Page

 ## Overview
-**revisED** aims to help students to revise their subjects through the creation of flashcards or tasks that have to be completed.
+**revisED** is an application which aims aims to provide students with a one stop solution to manage their tasks, to take  notes and to improve their efficiency.
  This product has been implemented in a short span of 6 weeks by a team of 5 students.
-This application aims to provide students with a one stop solution to manage their tasks and their notes, to improve their efficiency.
+This application

 ### Summary of Contributions